NoahBarcomb/Car-Collision-Anaylsis/README.md

 The report below highlights the findings of the data.
 [report.docx](https://github.com/user-attachments/files/17001059/report.docx)

-Additionally, the python file that was used to clean, interpret, and modify the original dataset is int he repository.
+Additionally, the python file that was used to clean, interpret, and modify the original dataset is in the repository.